Introduction

 Mobile Webview

 For operators with applications developed using browser technology, but are exclusively accessed through a webview in a mobile app, display the authentication flow via redirect.
 Direct the user to the authentication URL from within your application webview, and they will be redirected back at the conclusion of the flow.
+Step 1: Submit redirect_url parameter to authorization engineDefine where users will be redirected after the conclusion of the authentication flow in your request to the authorization engine.
+Pass the

 parameter in the json request body.